How to Align Everyone to Organisational Outcomesby Stacey Barr |

-It can be a struggle to align everyone’s work to the corporate strategy.
+It can be a struggle to align everyone to organisational outcomes, or the corporate strategy.
 But the solution is not to make up dubious linkages.
 The solution is to remember that an organisation’s strategy is not the same as its business model.

 It’s a common complaint, that a team can’t see how they directly contribute to the current corporate strategy.
 They see no clear cause-and-effect relationship between what they do, and what the corporate goals are about.

 It’s not wise to expand the strategic goals to ensure they are directly relevant to every part of the organisation.
 Strategy, according to Michael Porter, is about what not to do.
 It should be specifically focused, ruthlessly prioritised, and only about what needs to be improved.
 That’s what a Results Map is perfect for.

 So, depending on the strategic environment an organisation finds itself in, of course there will be many parts of the organisation that don’t have to change in order for the strategy to be achieved.
 So they won’t see themselves in the Results Map.
 Nothing wrong with that.